 Powwows integrate stories about the history of each dance.
 For instance, the jingle dress dance of the Siletz and other tribes is named for its unique design, made of the tin lids of chewing tobacco attached to the dress — worn to pray for people who have addictions.
 “It’s a beautiful sound,” Rodriquez says.
 “You can always tell a jingle dress dancer is coming.”
 Grass dancers, meanwhile, wear a long fringe, and their style of dance was used to tamp down tall grasses.

-To see the most participants at once, try to catch the grand entry — at 7 p.m.
-Friday, 1 p.m. and 7 p.m.
-Saturday, and Sunday at noon.
+To see the most participants at once, try to catch the grand entry.
 You can see the dancers in their regalia up close, with veterans, the Tribal Council, Siletz and visiting royalty, and dancers arranged by dance style and age (the oldest, into their 80s, to the youngest).
 It’s a competition, so dancers get points for participating in the parade as well as for their dance.
 On Sunday, the salmon is cooked over a 20-foot fire pit on cedar sticks.
 Visitors can also buy food from local vendors, such as a taco fixings atop fry bread, fry bread with cinnamon and sugar, and other treats.

 The Confederated Tribes of Siletz Indians encompass many different tribes; their ancestors spoke at least 10 different languages.
 Today, the group includes a host of tribes along the Coast range — including the Clatsop, Chinook, Klickitat, Molala, Kalapuya, Tillamook, and many more — all of which have their distinct history and culture.
 More than 100,000 Native Americans call Oregon home today, part of dozens of tribes, nine of which are federally recognized.

 Ready to experience more Native celebrations?
 Here are others to check out.

-In Eastern Oregon, the Umatilla Confederated Tribes puts on one of the biggest powwows in the state, the Wildhorse Pow Wow (July 5-7, 2019) in Pendleton.
+In Eastern Oregon, the Umatilla Confederated Tribes puts on one of the biggest powwows in the state, the Wildhorse Pow Wow (typically held in July) in Pendleton.
 The traditional dancing and drumming contests rear big prizes, plus they’re a delight to watch.